crossplane/crossplane/design/design-doc-stacks.md

   # CRDs that this stack depends on (required) are listed here
   # this data drives the dependency resolution process
  title: Redis stack for Crossplane
- description: "Markdown syntax about how Redis is a really cool database"
+ overviewShort: "One sentence in plain text about how Redis is a really cool database"
+ overview: |-
+   Plain text about how Redis is a really cool database.
+   This also describes how this stack relates to Redis.
+ readme: |-
+  ## README

+  * Uses markdown
+  * Describes the stack
+  * Describes features and how to get help
  category: Database
  version: 0.1.0
  icons: